Daily Newsletters

 Naot Women’s Catania Sandals

 Extremities far from the heart — such as the feet — are first to be affected by poor circulation, and that’s especially true for people with diabetes.
-Wearing specific shoes for diabetics is one way to manage concerns like swelling and tingling, and there’s no shortage of comfortable options for men and women.
+Wearing specific shoes is one way to manage diabetes-related concerns like swelling and tingling, and there’s no shortage of comfortable options for men and women.

 “You won’t notice it until you’ve already started to have issues,” says podiatrist Mike Rushton, DPM.
 What would be a small annoyance — say, a rock in a shoe — can lead to severe injury.
 Dr. Rushton has seen this occur with items as minor as a feather or apple seed stuck in a shoe, or objects as severe as a metal nail that a patient didn’t feel.
 Diabetes can also reduce blood flow to the feet, making it even more difficult to heal an injury or resist infection.
-“Poor circulation will subsequently compromise the flow of oxygen, nutrients, and white blood cells necessary to fight off infection,” says Dr. Daughtry.
+“Poor circulation will subsequently compromise the flow of oxygen, nutrients, and white blood cells necessary to fight off infection,” Dr. Daughtry offers.
 But as problematic as neuropathy can be, the condition can be managed with the right footwear.

 Watch on FN

-10 Best Shoes for Diabetics 2023
+11 Best Shoes for Diabetics 2025

 Best Shoes for Diabetics with Neuropathy